honeynet/droidbot/README.md

 2. `Java` version `1.7`
 3. `Android SDK`
 4. Add `platform_tools` directory in Android SDK to `PATH`
+5. (Optional) `OpenCV-Python` if you want to run DroidBot in cv mode.

 ## How to install